pcesarperez/pas-d-argent/README.md

 * `Amount`: Enough said.
 * `Reference`: This column is used to link _real_ entries to _estimated_ entries.
 It's related to the `Is.Budget` and `Is.Closed` columns.

-The nature of the entries deserve further explanation.
+The nature of the entries deserves further explanation.

 ## Types of entry